|Type of tour:||Guided|

 Day 7: Khampeng Phet – Nakorn Sawan (103 miles/165 km)

 We head into the heartland of Thailand today with our journey to Nakorn Sawan.
 You’ll quickly understand why Thailand is the top exporter of rice when you see the many paddies on your route today.
 Look out for water buffaloes wallowing in a puddle and for ducks taking a dip in a rice field.
 This is an area of Thailand which is not visited by many tourists, so you will pique the interest of locals (especially if you tell then you have ridden from Chiang Mai!) and it is a good opportunity to stop and say Sawadee!
 Our overnight is at a charming resort surrounded by lily pads.
-Meals: BLD.
+Breakfast, lunch, and dinner included.

 Overnight in Nakorn Sawan.